SSO

 • Basic information > Primary Email -> internalId

-• OpenReplay > role -> role
+• OpenReplay > groups -> groups

 1. Click ‘Finish’